Jeanne Poiret Boivin: WWI

 While their business was gaining momentum, Jeanne's husband René and their son Pierre went to war to defend France in WWI.
-Both died at war in 1917, and—rather than closing the business after their deaths—Jeanne made the unlikely choice to keep operations running and carry on as head of the firm, while keeping René's name on the company.
+Both died at war in 1917, and—rather than closing the business after their deaths—Jeanne made the unlikely choice to keep operations running and carry on as head of the firm, while keeping René's name on the company and was known as Mme René Boivin.

 Career

 House of Boivin

 After the death of her husband and son, Jeanne became the first woman in Paris to run a major jewelry house.
+She was widely known as Madam René Boivin, as was custom at the time.
 Having had run the operations side of the firm she had established good relationships with the workshops and fabricators they partnered with.
 Further, she moved the workshop to Avenue de l'Opera, located in the center of Paris, and brought her daughter, Germaine, to work with her.
 Jeanne never opened a public-facing shop, as she was not interested in attracting the passing trade.
 Rather, she relied on word of mouth and the company's good reputation to draw in wealthy clientele.